Maastricht Hours: Codicological description

 The manuscript is composed of 273 paper pages.
 There are 12 endpapers in modern paper, 6 at the front and 6 at the back.
 The text block measures 50 x 30 mm.
 The text is written in a column of 13 lines per page.
 The parts in Latin is written in Blackletter.
 The Maastricht Hours also contains some prayers in French.

 History

 The manuscript probably comes from the Meusan county (region of Liège).
-It was probably commissioned by a lady of the aristocracy who is probably represented in several places in the manuscript (f18r, f130v, f140r, f157v and f256r).
+It was probably commissioned by a lady of the aristocracy who is represented in several places in the manuscript (f18r, f130v, f140r, f157v and f256r).
 The name "Book of Hours of Maastricht" remains enigmatic.
 Although the calendar does contain saints typical of the Meuse-Rhine region, it lacks important feasts specific to Maastricht, such as the translation of Servais of Tongres (7 June) and the feast of the founders of the church Monulph of Maastricht and Gondulph of Maastricht (16 July).